dev-gyata/Personal-Expense-Tracker/README.md

 or check the `.env.example` file for the correct format

+and then run flutter pub get to install the dependencies

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```sh